AranScope/gityll/README.md

 ```

 ## Features
+### Current
 - markdown -> html support
 - html templates for posts and contents
 - milligram.github.io css support
 - author links and profile images
 - post topic tags
 - fully hacky CMS using github issues

+### Proposed
+- proper syntax highlighting for code blocks
+- filtering by tag
+- full github flavoured markdown support
+- username.github.io auto export
+- express support
+- and probably much more...

+## Issues
+The current version is mostly hacked together, you can see of the proposed changes in the issues section, or, at the gityll generated page. <a href="http://aranlong.co.uk/gityllissues">gityll issues</a>.